m5stack/aws-iot-kit-tutorials/workshop/content/Blinky hello world/Connecting to AWS/_index.en.md

     ```bash
     pio run --environment core2foraws
     ```
-1. Issue the following command to upload the compiled firmware to the connected device through USB when the build completes:
+2. When the build completes, issue the following command to upload the compiled firmware to the connected device through USB and monitor the messages sent over serial output to the host machine:
     ```bash
-    pio run --environment core2foraws --target upload
-    ```
-1. Issue the following command to monitor the serial output from the device on your host machine:
-    ```bash
-    pio run --environment core2foraws --target monitor
+    pio run --environment core2foraws --target upload --target monitor
     ```

 {{% notice info %}}
 If during upload or while monitoring the serial output you receive an error about an incorrect port or timeout, open the `platformio.ini` file, and follow the instructions there to manually set the upload port.
 {{% /notice %}}